 By the time the sun came up I had a ManyChat flow drafted that did exactly that.
 It used a small Claude prompt to read the message intent and route into one of four buckets.
 The lead bucket got tagged and dropped into GoHighLevel as a new contact with a follow-up reminder.
 The fan bucket got a warm response in her voice with two links.
 The partnership bucket got a polite "send me your one-pager via this form" auto-reply.
 The spam bucket got muted.

 I pushed the live version Saturday afternoon.
-By Monday her inbox had 47 real leads tagged in GHL, 312 fan auto-replies sent, 19 partnership requests parked in a separate folder, and roughly 220 spam messages quietly muted.
+By Monday her inbox had sorted itself: real leads tagged in GHL, fans warmly auto-replied to, partnership requests parked in a folder she'd check once a week, and the spam quietly muted.
 She'd slept seven hours Saturday night and Sunday night for the first time in two weeks.